gorlakumarr/CypressAutomationPractice/README.md

-# CypressAutomation_BasicToAdvanced
-Cypress Automation Basic to Advanced
+CypressAutomationPractice for beginner level to advanced